-How To Tell You Are Not Living Your True Life Purpose
+How To Tell You Are Not Living Your True Purpose In Life

 Your power to attract good things grows the more in tune with your life’s purpose you become.
 However, even if you think you’ve been living your true purpose, it’s possible to be wrong about that.
 If you’re uncertain, or indeed suspect you’re not living up to your full potential, looking out for the following nine warning signs.